huggingface/trl/docs/source/online_dpo_trainer.md

 * Debugging TIP: `objective/rlhf_reward`: this is the ultimate objective of the RLHF training.
 If training works as intended, this metric should keep going up.
 * Memory TIP: If you are running out of memory, you can try to reduce the `--per_device_train_batch_size` or increase the `--gradient_accumulation_steps` to reduce the memory footprint.
 * Memory TIP: If you have multiple GPUs, you can also run training with DeepSpeed stage 3 to reduce the memory footprint `accelerate launch --config_file examples/accelerate_configs/deepspeed_zero3.yaml`.
-* Usage TIP: We recommend to use the "EOS trick" via `--missing_eos_penalty`, which replaces the score of completions that do not end with an EOS token with a static scalar penalty.
+* Usage TIP: We recommend to use the "EOS trick" via `--missing_eos_penalty`, which subtract to the score of completions that do not end with an EOS token a static scalar penalty.
 This can help the model learn to generate more coherent completions.

 ## What is my model doing exactly?